Broadcasting colourings on trees. A combinatorial view: Coupling

-However, so as to have an $i$-special pair $(L^j_X,L^j_Y)$, for $j\in A_i$, with both lists $i$-good we should couple the lists such that $L^j_X \neq L^j_Y$.
-To be more specific, we have to reveal whether $c\in L^j_X$ and $q \notin L^j_X$ or the opposite, i.e. $c\notin L^j_X$ and $q\in L^j_X$.
-Once we have this information for $L^j_X$, e.g. assume that we have $c\in L^j_X$ and $q\notin L^j_X$, then the coupling should decide the opposite for $L^j_Y$, i.e. $c\notin L^j_Y$ and $q\in L^j_Y$.
-It is straightforward that when we reveal an $i$-special pair $(L^j_X,L^j_Y)$ in such a way it is $i$-good with probability $1/2$.
-With the remaining probability we end up with a pair $(L^j_X,L^j_Y)$ which is not $i$-good, i.e. useless, but even worse we cannot couple $L^j_X$ with $L^j_Y$ identically.
-Call such a disagreeing pair as {\bf $i$-fail} (see example in Figure \ref{fig:i-matching}, the upper pair is $i$-fail).
-It is straightforward, now, that as we search for an $i$-good pair it is possible that we generate extra sources of (potential) disagreements.
+Of course there is always the option of coupling an $i$-special pair identically.
+But then it is impossible to generate an $i$-good pair.
+The $i$-special pair $(L^j_X,L^j_Y)$ which is coupled so as to generate an $i$-good pair but it failed to do so is called {\bf $i$-fail} (see example in Figure \ref{fig:i-matching}, the upper pair is $i$-fail).
+It is straightforward, now, that as we search for an $i$-good pair it is possible that we generate extra potential sources of disagreements.
 To this end we use the following lemma.